-Many people can successfully regulate their emotions throughout the day despite being continually exposed to a wide variety of potentially arousing stimuli.
-However, for some people with autism, controlling the influence of emotional arousal on the organisation and quality of thoughts, actions, and interactions can be difficult.
+Many people can successfully regulate their emotions throughout the day, despite being continually exposed to a wide variety of potentially arousing stimuli.
+However, for some autistic children, teenagers and adults, controlling the influence of emotional arousal on the organisation and quality of thoughts, actions, and interactions can be difficult.

 Emotional regulation involves two processes:

 - Self-Regulation: The ability to independently attain an optimal level of arousal, to manage emotions and thus behaviour in accordance with the demands of the situation.
 In other words, to think through actions and responses before acting, inhibiting responses.

 “Self-regulation is emotional regulation achieved independently by an individual.
 When effectively utilizing self-regulatory strategies, a person is able to achieve a more optimal state of arousal and emotional well-being.
 In typical development self-regulatory strategies become more sophisticated through socialization and experience.
 It is important to understand that self-regulatory behaviours vary as to how socially acceptable, conventional and effective they may be.
 Students and older individuals with autism and other developmental disabilities may be limited to more primitive, unconventional or ineffective self-regulatory strategies due to their neurologically-based disabilities.
 Some self regulatory patterns that are attempts to stay well regulated may be regarded by some as problem behaviours, such as repetitive motor behaviours (rocking, flapping, finger flicking), vocalizing to shut out loud or aversive sounds and avoiding certain people, activities, or settings.”